pion/webrtc/README.md

 ### Breaking Changes

 Pion WebRTC v2.0.0 has arrived!
-See the [release notes](https://pion.ly/knowledge-base/release-notes/webrtc-v2.0.0/) to learn about the new features breaking changes.
+See the [release notes](https://pion.ly/knowledge-base/release-notes/webrtc-v2.0.0/) to learn about new features and breaking changes.

 Have any questions?
 Join [the Slack channel](https://pion.ly/slack) to follow development and speak with the maintainers.

-v1.0 is deprecated and unmaintained, but still available [v1.2.0](https://github.com/pion/webrtc/tree/v1.2.0)
+We are actively planning [v2.1.0](https://github.com/pion/webrtc/projects/11) and would love your feedback!
+Anyone can add issues, and anything that you think can empower Pion users.

 ### Usage
 Check out the **[example applications](examples/README.md)** to help you along your Pion WebRTC journey.